 Results from the vaccine trials were very encouraging, showing that the vaccine triggers a strong immune response in infants, toddlers and adolescents[1-3].
-The type of circulating strains can vary over time, however a recent study has found that the vaccine was predicted to cover 73% of strains circulating in England from 2014 to 2018[4].
+The type of circulating strains can vary over time, however research found that the vaccine was predicted to cover 73% of strains circulating in England from 2014 to 2018[4].